-The Most Reverend Paschal Robinson, OFM was born in 1869 in Dublin.
+The Most Reverend Paschal Robinson, OFM was born April 26, 1870 in Dublin, Ireland.
 In the January 21, 1955 issue of The Bona Venture, Karl Meyer writes that Archbishop Robinson's death brought to a close one of the most colorful careers of a remarkable and untiring man.
 As a young man he sought his fortune in the writing field in England.
 "The Brilliant and Resourceful Charley Robinson," as he was known to those at the London Sun, scooped every paper in the city on numerous occasions.
 Later, before becoming the editor of the North American Review, he was the London editor of the New York Sun.
 He knew Mark Twain, the famous writer and humorist, who was one of the contributors to the North American Review.

 When he was about twenty five years of age, he felt the calling of the vocation of the priesthood and sailed for America to join an order.
-He sought admission to Franciscan Order at Saint Bonaventure and here received the brown garb of St. Francis in 1901.
+He sought admission to Franciscan Order at Saint Bonaventure and here received the brown garb of St. Francis in 1896.
 While at Saint Bonaventure, he started The Laurel, a literary publication that has continued from 1899 to the present date with articles of the highest caliber contributed by students.
+He became a priest at St. Anthony's International College in Rome on December 21, 1901.
 Later, he was called to teach at Catholic University, where his talents as a profound scholar of English, French, Italian, Latin and Gaelic were put to good use.
 He became the chief historian of the Friars Minor, and published lives of the Franciscan founders and other early friars.